felixjogris/grapheqd/README.md

   `grapheqd -c <remote host>`

-* Starting with version 5, grapheqd can start an external program via commandline option `-e` and read PCM data from the stdout of that program.
+* Starting with version 5, grapheqd can start an external program via commandline option `-e` and read PCM data from the standard output of that program.
 See ffmpeg2grapheqd.sh for further details.

 * You can also add place ffmpeg2grapheqd.sh (or any similiar program) on a remote host and make it accessible via inetd, e.g. on FreeBSD:

-  1. Place ffmpeg2grapheqd.sh to /usr/local/libexec
+  1. Place ffmpeg2grapheqd.sh to /usr/local/libexec, which `make install` does by default.

-  2. Add this to /etc/inetd.conf and service inetd restart:
+  2. Add this to /etc/inetd.conf:

      `mmcc	stream	tcp	nowait	root	/usr/local/libexec/ffmpeg2grapheqd.sh	ffmpeg2grapheqd.sh`

+  3. (Re-)start inetd:

+     `service inetd restart`

-  3. Start grapheqd with `-c <remote host> -r mmcc`
+  4. Start grapheqd with `-c <remote host> -r mmcc`

   If grapheqd runs as user who is not allowed to access local devices or is otherwise prohibited from running the external program, you can also connect to a local instance of inetd if it has been configured as shown in aboves inetd.conf snippet.
 Simply connect to localhost: